-10. Doris Payne
+1. Doris Payne

-9. Derek "Bertie" Smalls
+2. Derek "Bertie" Smalls

-The 1960’s and 70s were something of a golden age for British armed robberies, and Derek "Bertie" Smalls was at the height of the game, committing himself to a life of crime at the age of 15.
 Smalls' pièce de résistance was his robbery of the Ilford Barclay's Bank branch in 1970, pocketing a mammoth £237,000 - a record at the time.
 Fleeing the scene, the east London native escaped to Paris and later to the Costa Del Sol, where he followed the hunt for his capture through newspapers.

-8. Carl Gugasian
+3. Carl Gugasian

 An Ivy League-educated army officer with a PhD in statistics and probability, Carl Gugasian probably never intended to become a career criminal; after planning a series of mock robberies in his spare time, though, the Pennsylvania native - a convicted juvenile offender - began to develop a notorious reputation as the "Friday Night Bank Robber".

-7. Frank Abagnale Jr
+4. Frank Abagnale Jr

-6. Albert Spaggiari
+5. Albert Spaggiari

-5. Jesse James
+6. Jesse James

-4. Bill Mason
+7. Bill Mason